jakopako/goskyr/README.md

 ### Dynamic fields

 Dynamic fields are a little more complex as their values are extracted from the webpage and can have different types.
-In the most trivial case it suffices to define a field name and a selector so the crawler knows where to look for the corresponding value.
-The quotes crawler is a good example for that:
+In the most trivial case it suffices to define a field name and a selector so the scraper knows where to look for the corresponding value.
+The quotes scraper is a good example for that:

 ```yml
     fields: